teancom/codex/aws.md

 -rw-r--r-- 1 ops staff 4572 Jun 28 14:24 manifest.yml
 ```

-Now we are ready to deploy proto-BOSH.
+Now we are ready to deploy _proto-BOSH_.

 ```
 $ make deploy